ulan/javascript-agent-memory/explainer.md

 - **stable results**: other JavaScript agents that happen to share the same heap due to implementation details of the browser do not affect the results.
 - optional support for **per-frame memory** breakdown of the result;

-The proposed API is limited to JavaScript memory, but it can be extended to other memory (DOM, GPU, process) retained by the JavaScript agent in future by adding new fields to the result.
+The proposed API is limited to JavaScript memory due to security reasons, but it can be extended to other memory (DOM, GPU, process) retained by the JavaScript agent in future by adding new fields to the result once the security issues are resolved.

 ## Problem